 Architectural Excellence of Brihadeeswarar Temple

-Structures in and around the Temple
+Structures In and Around the Temple

 Garba Griha (Sanctum Sanctorum)

-Other Deities & Sculptures
+Other Deities and Sculptures

 Brihadeeswarar Temple Attractions